John Durnford-Slater: D-Day

 In late October Durnford-Slater was ordered to return to the United Kingdom with No. 3 Commando to begin planning for D-Day.
 In November 1943, a divisional-sized headquarters unit, known as the Special Service Group took command of all Allied commando forces, which at the time included four independent brigades spread throughout the United Kingdom, Italy and the Far East, and upon his arrival in London, Durnford-Slater was promoted to brigadier and became deputy commander underneath Major General Robert Sturges, Royal Marines.

 In this role Durnford-Slater was charged with looking after the interests of the Army Commandos and co-ordinate the Group's planning for Operation Overlord.
 Prior to the invasion, he set up a planning headquarters with the staff from the 2nd Army in Ashley Gardens in order to ensure that the Group's plans were consistent with those of the main force.
 On D-Day, he went to France with the headquarters before returning to the United Kingdom in September 1944 when the majority of the commando units were withdrawn from France for rest.

 For the rest of the war, he alternated between time at the front in France and then Germany and in the United Kingdom, carrying out varied administration, logistics and planning tasks.
 When the war finally came to an end, however, he was in Lubeck inspecting the 1st Commando Brigade, to which No. 3 Commando, his first command, was attached.

 Later life

 With the war over, he reverted to the rank of captain, before being promoted to major in January 1946, and retiring a month later with the honorary rank of brigadier.
 He maintained his contact with the military, however, and in 1947 went on to the Reserve list, until 1964 when he reached retirement age.

 Between 1950 and 1953, John Durnford-Slater was estate bursar and commanding officer of the CCF at Bedford School.
 In 1953 he had his memoirs published by William Kimber.
-He was killed on 5 February 1972, and was survived by his wife Dar (née Ferdinando) and their daughter Jenny.
+He was killed on 5 February 1972, when he fell under the Brighton Belle train at Haywards Heath Station.
+He was survived by his wife Dar (née Ferdinando) and their daughter Jenny.

 A new edition of his memoirs, titled Commando: Memoirs of a Fighting Commando in World War II, was published by Greenhill Books in 2020 with a foreword by Neil Barber.